tangem/tangem-app-android/tangem-sdk-android-config/README.md

 ### Initialization
 To get started, you need to create an instance of the `TangemSdk` class.
 It provides the simple way of interacting with the card.
-Our default implementation of `TangemSdk` comes with `NfcReader` and `DefaultSessionViewDelegate` and can be initialized with a static method
+Our default implementation of `TangemSdk` can be initialized with a static method TangemSdk.init(activity: Activity).
-TangemSdk.init(activity: Activity).

 ```kotlin
 val tangemSdk: TangemSdk = TangemSdk.init(activity)
 ```

-TangemSdk requires a reference to activity in order to use Android API for interacting with NFC.
-DefaultSessionViewDelegate requires a reference to activity in order to render views.
+TangemSdk requires a reference to activity in order to use Android API for interacting with NFC and to render views.
 Default implementation of `TangemSdk` allows you to start using SDK in your application without any additional setup.

-You can also provide your implementations of `CardReader` and `SessionViewDelegate`.
-You can read more about this in [Customization](#customization).
+(You can read about additional options in [Customization](#customization)).

 ### Card interaction